fallakm/cse15l-lab-reports/lab3.md

         assertArrayEquals(new int[]{ 2 }, input1);
 	}
     ```
-3. The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above)
+3. The symptom, as the output of running the tests (a screenshot of running JUnit with at least the two inputs above)
    ![Symptom](symptom.png)

-5. a) Code before fixing bug:
+4. a) Code before fixing bug:
 ```
 static void reverseInPlace(int[] arr) {
     for(int i = 0; i < arr.length; i += 1) {
       arr[i] = arr[arr.length - i - 1];
     }
 }
 ```

 4. b)  Code after fixing bug:
 ```
 static void reverseInPlace(int[] arr) {
-    int hold;
+    int temp;
-    for(int i = 0; i < (arr.length/2); i += 1) {
+    for(int i = 0; i < arr.length/2; i += 1) {
-      hold = arr[i];
+      temp = arr[i];
       arr[i] = arr[arr.length - i - 1];
-      arr[arr.length - i - 1] = hold;
+      arr[arr.length - i - 1] = temp;
     }
 }
 ```

+5. **Briefly describe why the fix addresses the issue**

 For the reverseInPlace() method, it was returning the original inputted array, not the new array that should be used for the reversed version of the input.
-Hence, a variable was created to hold the current value at the index and change the parameters for the for loop to stop once i is less than half of array’s length.
+The values are lost on changing the current array so a temporary array `temp` has to be created to hold the values of the current array and then assign it back to the original array and also change the parameters for the `for` loop to stop once i is less than half of array’s length.It changes the last elements before they are reversed.